Sarah Devin Kaufman

 Fluent in Russian and intermediate in Ukrainian and Spanish, I utilize my language skills to find unconventional sources and report exclusive breaking news.

-I received my Master’s in Journalism from Medill at Northwestern University ‘13 and my Bachelor’s in Russian from Bryn Mawr College ‘10.
-Anassa Kata!
+I received my Master’s in Journalism from Medill at Northwestern University ‘13 and my Bachelor’s in Russian and graduated magna cum laude from Bryn Mawr College ‘10.
+I received Russian departmental honors for writing a thesis in both Russian and English about domestic violence law in Russia.

-In my free time, I hike with my dog, Sadie, and write music.
-Passions include songwriting, old vines, thrift shopping, and historic Weird Twitter.
-Heroes include Nikole Hannah-Jones, Joni Mitchell, Vladimir Nabokov, and dril.
+In my free time, I hike with my dog, Sadie, and compose solo piano, vocal & piano, and orchestral pieces.
+Heroes include Chopin, Vladimir Nabokov, Kate Bush, and Audre Lorde.

 June 2023: I collaborated with NBC News’ Digital Data Reporting team for an investigative dive into the impact of the removal of Roe v.
 Wade on women’s health nationwide.